This is Why Target (TGT) is a Great Dividend Stock

 Target in Focus

-Looking at dividend growth, the company's current annualized dividend of $2.56 is up 1.6% from last year.
-Target has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 7.44%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Target's current payout ratio is 46%.
-This means it paid out 46% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.64 is up 4.8% from last year.
+In the past five-year period, Target has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.10%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Target's current payout ratio is 43%.
+This means it paid out 43% of its trailing 12-month EPS as dividend.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 That said, they can take comfort from the fact that TGT is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Click to get this free report